dmarov/memhax/README.md

 - sigmaker.exe - utility used to generate AOB signatures from multilevel pointers (doesnt't work, not wery useful, will be deleted)
 - sigmaker-monitor.exe - same as sigmaker.exe, but works in monitoring mode (doesn't work, will be deleted)

-Edit CMakeLists.txt to enable or disable build of particular projects (will be improved).
+Edit `CMakeLists.txt` in the root to enable or disable build of particular projects (will be improved).

 ## How to work without IDE